mysticatea/eslint-plugin-vue-trial/docs/rules/no-invalid-v-bind.md

 This rule does not report `v-bind` directives which do not have their argument (E.g. `<div v-bind="aaa"></div>`) because it's valid if the attribute value is an object.

-This rule does not check syntax errors in directives because it's checked by [no-syntax-error] rule.
+This rule does not check syntax errors in directives because it's checked by [no-parsing-error] rule.

 👎 Examples of **incorrect** code for this rule: